 Shock Symptoms: Heart Rate

-The normal heart rate for an adult dog is 70 to 180 beats per a minute.
+The normal heart rate for an adult dog is 70 to 180 beats per minute.
 Toy breed adult dogs may have slightly faster heart rates, with the normal heart rate for these dogs being between 70 and 220 beats per minute.

 If your dog is in shock, his heart rate may accelerate initially and then plunge to well below normal as his condition deteriorates.
 The heart rate of a dog in shock also may be irregular.